 Did you know that water use and energy use in buildings are linked?
-In most cases, electricity or gas is used to heat water, so the less hot water you use, the less energy is needed to heat the water.
-In addition, your water company uses energy to purify and pump water to your facility, as well as in the treatment of your sewage.
-So part of your water and sewage bill is really an energy bill.
+In most cases, electricity or gas is used to heat water, so the less hot water you use, the less energy needed.
+In addition, your water company uses energy to purify and pump water to your facility, as well as in the treatment of sewage, so part of your water and sewage bill is really an energy bill.
 In other words, saving water reduces your water and energy bills!

 - Repair leaking pipes, fixtures, and seals.
 Small leaks add up to many gallons of water and dollars wasted each month.

-- Use water-saving faucets, showerheads, and toilets and urinals to save water.
+- Use WaterSense labeled showerheads, toilets, and urinals to save water.

-- Install controls that turn off faucets automatically.
+- Install water-efficient faucets and controls that turn off the water flow automatically.

-- If buying a new water heater, always buy the most efficient model possible.
+- If buying a new water heater or boiler, always buy the most efficient model possible.
 In areas of infrequent use, consider "tankless" water heaters to reduce "standby" storage costs and waste.

-- Depending on the function of your facility, use horizontal axis washing machines.
+- Depending on the function of your facility, use ENERGY STAR certified horizontal axis washing machines.

-- When landscaping, practice xeriscaping by using plants native to your climate that require minimal watering and possess better pest resistance.
-If local code allows, consider diverting "gray water" for irrigation.
+- When landscaping, practice xeriscaping by using drought-tolerant plants and plants native to your climate that require minimal watering and possess better pest resistance.
+If local code allows, consider diverting gray water for irrigation.

 - Have an irrigation professional certified by a WaterSense labeled program install, maintain, or audit your irrigation system to ensure it is operating efficiently while using less water.
 Install a WaterSense labeled irrigation controller, which can adjust watering schedules to account for local weather and landscape conditions.

 - For additional tips on managing and reducing facility water use, review WaterSense at Work: Best Management Practices for Commercial and Institutional Facilities.